Dorset Council carried out a review of polling districts and polling places in the Dorset Council area during autumn/winter 2023.

 • a polling station is the room or area within the polling place where voting takes place.
 Unlike polling districts and polling places, which are fixed by the local authority, polling stations are selected by the relevant Returning Officer for the election

-We also aim, where possible, to minimise any disruption from elections within the community.
-For example, we try not to use schools to avoid any detrimental impact on children’s education.
-Where schools are used, it is a decision of the head-teacher whether the premises remains open or closes.
+Where schools are used as polling stations, it is a decision of the head-teacher whether the premises remains open or closes.
 Where a decision is taken to remain open, we endeavour to work with the school to minimise the impact on children’s safety.

-Thought must be given, for example, to the distance people have to travel to vote and any barriers to them getting there, such as major roads; whether the building has good access for wheelchair users or pushchairs; and whether it has parking spaces.
+• the distance people had to travel to vote and any barriers to them getting there, such as major roads;

 Comments of the (Acting) Returning Officer for the Parliamentary Constituencies of North Dorset, South Dorset and West Dorset

-As part of the Review, the (Acting) Returning Officer for the Parliamentary Constituencies of North Dorset, South Dorset and West Dorset has considered the current arrangements for polling districts, polling places and polling stations within the Dorset Council area.
-His comments, which take into account feedback and comments received from polling station staff, councillors and electors following the most recent elections, and the outcome of the recent council-wide Community Governance Review, can be viewed using the links below, together with accompanying maps for some areas.
+As part of the Review, the (Acting) Returning Officer for the Parliamentary Constituencies of North Dorset, South Dorset and West Dorset considered the current arrangements for polling districts, polling places and polling stations within the Dorset Council area.
+His comments, which took into account feedback and comments received from polling station staff, councillors and electors following the most recent elections, and the outcome of the recent council-wide Community Governance Review, can be viewed using the links below, together with accompanying maps for some areas.

 View a map of the polling districts in the Dorset Council area